TRY OUR FREE APP

 If you use one of their integrations, you can sell directly on your website, avoid paying retailer fees, and keep the earnings minus print costs.
 If you don’t use ecommerce services, but you still want to sell “as directly as possible”, you can point your readers to buy from The Great British Bookshop and enjoy a rather high royalty payout.

-Historically, Bookvault’s printing facilities were exclusively based in the UK, making worldwide shipping very expensive (ranging between $14 and $32 per book for US orders, for example).
-However, as of July 5th, 2023, Bookvault started collaborating with US partners in order to print and ship books locally, at a competitive price, making it an exciting new option for American authors.
+Historically, Bookvault’s printing facilities were exclusively based in the UK, making worldwide shipping for US orders very expensive (ranging between $14 and $32 per book).
+However, Bookvault has started collaborating with US partners in order to print and ship books locally, at a competitive price, making it an exciting new option for American authors.
 Currently, only specific bindings and paper stocks are available, but they plan to continue expanding their offer.

 💲Bookvault discount for Reedsy authors: